milanaryal/milanaryal.github.io/src/_posts/2022-01-02-useful-short-codes-of-mobile-network-operators-in-nepal.md

 ---
-title: "Useful short codes of mobile network operators [Namaste, Ncell, & Smart Cell] in Nepal"
+title: "Useful short codes of mobile network operators [Namaste & Ncell] in Nepal"
 description: "A list of the essential USSD and short codes of mobile service providers operating in Nepal."
 date: 2022-01-02 00:00:00 +0545
+last_modified_at: 2023-12-21 00:00:00 +0545
 ---

 Short codes are used to dial or send a message for subscribing offers, packages and additional functionalities/features of mobile network operators.
 There are several USSD codes, SMS codes and calling numbers.